keithbuhler/keithbuhler.github.io/_posts/2017-08-25-mayweather-mcgregor-what-will-happen.md

 ## What will happen

 >Mayweather wanted to retire 50-0, and make a boatload of money one last time.
-He wanted a safe fight he can win easily, but he didn't want to seem like he wass playing it safe.
+He wanted a safe fight he can win easily, but he didn't want to seem like he was playing it safe.

 >He lighted upon a cocky underdog opponent who actually has 0-1% chance, and made it seem like the underdog has a real 30%-40% chance.
 He played up the fight, "giving concessions" like 8 oz gloves.
 He played up the hypo, loving the drama, enhancing the drama, earning free publicity, and grew the hype as big as it could be.
 He let McGregor fans, Irishmen, and underdog lovers the world over hope for an upset.